fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/README.md

 Covered in this assignment:

 * Get a Jupyter Lab environment up and running (see [this wiki page](https://github.com/fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/wiki/Minimalist-JupyterLab-setup-with-a-handful-of-extensions))
-* Learn and apply NumPy and Pandas (see notes [in this wiki page](https://github.com/fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/wiki/Notes-from-Python-Data-Science-Handbook))
+* Learn and apply NumPy and Pandas (see notes [on this wiki page](https://github.com/fau-masters-collected-works-cgarbin/cap5768-introduction-to-data-science/wiki/Notes-from-Python-Data-Science-Handbook))
 * Read data from .csv files
 * Uses Pandas `DataFrame` and `Series` filter and aggregation functions
 * Find correlations analytically with Pearson correlation coefficient and aggregated statistics